2019 Cancer Council Update Series

 Lectures are held at the State Library Theatre, Alexander Library Building, Francis Street, Perth.

 Save the date and follow us on Facebook and Twitter for more infomation in the lead up to the lectures.

 Workplace Chemicals and Cancer: How are they identified and managed

-On the 4th of December 2019, John Frangos, a fellow of the Australasian College and Risk Assessment gave a lecture on WOrkplace chemicals and cancer.
+On the 4th of December 2019, John Frangos, a fellow of the Australasian College and Risk Assessment gave a lecture on Workplace chemicals and cancer.
 Although occupational related cancers can arise from a large variety of occupational exposures, three cancers (lung cancer, leukaemia and malignant mesothelioma) account for most of the burden of disease.
-This presentation talked about how some of the scientific basics of common occupational carcinogens and also the regulatory aspects of hazard and risk assessment.
+This presentation talked about the scientific basics of common occupational carcinogens and also the regulatory aspects of hazard and risk assessment.
 That is how carcinogens are classified by international agencies such as the International Agency for Research on Cancer and how these classification processes can differ with national agencies.
 The presentation will also provided a historical approach to setting occupational exposure limits and how these are used in workplace control.
-The examples used will include benzene, diesel exhaust, asbestos and vinyl chloride.
+The examples used include benzene, diesel exhaust, asbestos and vinyl chloride.

 Intervening early to support families after child and adolescent cancer: a focus on community